Louis Gossett Jr.: 1955–1977: Continued success to television breakthrough

 In 1966, Gossett acted in the Broadway play My Sweet Charlie.
 Gossett wrote the antiwar folk song "Handsome Johnny" with Richie Havens; Havens recorded the song in 1966.
 "Handsome Johnny" was released in 1967, appearing on Richie Havens's album Mixed Bag,.
 Havens performed it on The Tonight Show Starring Johnny Carson which resulted in a standing ovation that lasted through two commercial breaks.
 By September 1967, his single "Where Have All the Flowers Gone?" / "Just a Girl" was released on Warner Brothers 7078.
 It was a Cash Box Newcomer Pick and received a good review with the reviewer calling it "easy-paced blues working and a mighty fine smooth vocal join forces in putting across a tempting r&b reading of the folk standard."

 In 1968, Gossett acted in the play Carry Me Back to Morningside Heights.
 In the spring of 1969, Gossett was listed among the actors who could not be determined or uncredited in Stuart Rosenberg's WUSA.

 Cast of ABC TV series The Young Rebels (1970): From left-Alex Henteloff, Rick Ely, Philippe Forquet, and Gossett.

-In 1970, his album From Me to You was released on B.T.
+In 1970, Gossett's album From Me to You was released on B.T.
 Puppy Records BTPS-1013.
 It contained some of his own compositions.

+In the short-lived TV series "The Young Rebels" Gossett played Isak Poole, one of the principals in 15 episodes of the 1970-1971 series alongside Rick Ely and Phillipe Forquet.

 In 1971, Gossett acted in Paul Bogart's western comedy Skin Game starring James Garner.
-In it they play a pair scammers who repeatedly pretend that the character played by Gossett is Garner's slave named Jason O'Rourke, to resell him repeatedly in every town they pass by.
-Michael Bate of The Ottawa Citizen said "Gossett larks his way through the film's early portions and develops a complex characterization with appealing good humor and restraint.
+In it, they play a pair scammers who repeatedly pretend that the character played by Gossett is Garner's slave named Jason O'Rourke, to resell him repeatedly in every town they pass by.
+Michael Bate of The Ottawa Citizen said: "Gossett larks his way through the film's early portions and develops a complex characterization with appealing good humor and restraint.
 He rarely overplays an easily overdone role and for this he deserves full credit."

-That year Gossett was cast in a film adaptation of the novel Finding Maubee, however the project went dormant, and was released as The Mighty Quinn in 1989 with another cast.
+That year, Gossett was cast in a film adaptation of the novel Finding Maubee, but the project went dormant, and was released as The Mighty Quinn in 1989 with another cast.
 On February 7, Gossett acted in "The Desperado", a Bonanza episode.
-Also that year he acted in the .play Murderous Angels, which is about an investigation regarding Congolese leader Patrice Lumumba.
-In his Daily News review Douglas Watt said that Gossett's performance as Lumumba was "extremely convincing."
+That same year, he acted in the play Murderous Angels, which is about an investigation regarding Congolese leader Patrice Lumumba.
+In his Daily News review, Douglas Watt said that Gossett's performance as Lumumba was "extremely convincing."

 In 1972, Gossett acted in George Cukor's Travels with My Aunt.
-He was announced to act in a starring role in Brian De Palma's Sisters, but had to withdraw due to scheduling conflict, and to play a gang leader in Barry Shear's Across 110th Street, but he is not in the finished product.
-In addition, he had a role in The Rookies, Season 1 Episode 5.
+He was announced to act in a starring role in Brian De Palma's Sisters, but had to withdraw due to scheduling conflict, and to play a gang leader in Barry Shear's Across 110th Street, but Gossett is not in the finished product.
+He also had a role in The Rookies, Season 1 Episode 5.

 In 1973, Gossett acted in Stuart Rosenberg's The Laughing Policeman.
-In 1974, Gossett acted in Philip Kaufman's The White Dawn.
+The following year, he acted in Philip Kaufman's The White Dawn.